Shobhit-Singhh/NLP_ques_gen/README.md

   - Extract keywords using the Python Keyword extraction library.
   - Utilize the flashtext library for fast keyword matching.
   - Implement BERT for word sense disambiguation (WSD).

-- **Deploy Question Generation Models to Production:**
-  - Deploy transformer models like T5 to production in a serverless fashion.
-  - Convert models to ONNX format and perform quantization.

 ## Conclusion

 The Automated Educational Assessment Tool represents a significant advancement in the field of educational technology.
 By harnessing the power of NLP and sophisticated language models, we have successfully addressed the time-consuming nature of manual question framing.
 This tool empowers educators to create diverse and high-quality assessments efficiently, ultimately enhancing the overall teaching and learning experience.